wolldog/spoof_social/README.md

 - Delete an existing thought -`DELETE http://localhost:{PORT}/api/thoughts/{id}`

-	N.B When a thought is deleted, it will be removed from the users array of thoughts
+	N.B When a thought is deleted, it will be removed from the user's array of thoughts

 ### <a name="reactions"></a>Reactions